Insect and mite galls

-- Chemical applications are often ineffective since the precise timing of sprays is critical.
+- Chemical applications often are not effective because the precise timing of sprays is critical.

-- Spray the product before gall formation begins, but when insects and mites are active.
+- To be effective, apply pesticide before gall formation begins, but when insects and mites are active.

-- Once galls start to form, it is too late for treatment, as the galls protect the insect or mite.
+- Once galls start to form, it is too late for treatment, as the galls protect the insects or mites.

-- For insects or mites that spend the winter on the host plant, horticultural oil applications can be made before activity begins in the spring.
+- For insects or mites that spend the winter on the host plant, apply horticultural oil before insect activity begins in the spring.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
 Remember, the label is the law.

 These tiny wasps are the most common gall-producing insects with various species affecting leaves, stems and twigs.

 Some examples are: jumping oak gall, oak apple gall, oak bullet gall and stem galls on rose.

 These tiny mites live through the winter on their host plant.
 They begin feeding and form galls in spring as leaf or flower buds open.

 Ash flower gall

 - Mites begin feeding on male ash trees in the spring before the flower buds fully expand.

 Galls are initially green but turn brown and more obvious in August to September.

 Can remain on the tree for up to two years.